Gatsby Benchmarks

 4: Linking curriculum learning to careers

-All teachers should link curriculum learning with careers.
-For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+As part of the school’s programme of careers education, all teachers should link curriculum learning with careers.
+Subject teachers should highlight the progression routes for their subject and the relevance of the knowledge and skills developed in their subject for a wide range of career pathways.

 5: Encounters with employers and employees

 Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
+This can be through a range of enrichment opportunities including visiting speakers, mentoring and enterprise schemes, and could include pupils’ own part-time employment where it exists.

 See Work Experience, Enterprise Challenge, Practice Interviews, Skills Challenge, Careers Networking